aplteam/Tester2/docs/Tester2-Reference.md

 * Test case numbers passed as left argument that do not exist are simply ignored
 * The result is a matrix with two columns: names in the first column and the first line after the header in the second column

-  If the result is too wide to fit into `⎕PW` measure are taken
+  If the result is too wide to fit into `⎕PW` measures are taken
 * The group names are case sensitive

 #### Editing test cases